 Dissolution Of Marriage In Ohio

-Phyllis G. Bossin & Associates, A Legal Professional Association, provides the highest quality legal representation in dissolution of marriage cases.
+Phyllis G. Bossin Co., L.P.A., provides the highest quality legal representation in dissolution of marriage cases.
 Located in Cincinnati, Ohio, our firm represents clients in Hamilton, Warren and Clermont counties.

 Ohio dissolution of marriage.
 There are two ways to terminate a marriage in Ohio.
 One is through a divorce action and the other is through a dissolution of marriage.
 Dissolution is available to parties who are able to reach full resolution on all issues without the need for judicial intervention.
 This includes custodial and parenting time arrangements, child and spousal support, and the division of all property — Ohio Revised Code § 3105.63.
 There are no grounds or fault in a dissolution of marriage.

 While many people assume that the dissolution process is a faster, less costly alternative to divorce, this is not necessarily true.
 Attorneys must perform the same information gathering steps in both situations.
 All property must be valued, and income and expenses determined for both parties.
 Informal discovery will take place with attorneys exchanging documents and then engaging in negotiations to resolve all issues.
 A final agreement can only be reached after the parties have made a full disclosure of their assets and determined their value, which may take several months.

 Some people also mistakenly believe that both parties can be represented by the same attorney in a dissolution.
 However, an attorney can only represent one party in any proceeding, including a dissolution proceeding, and to do otherwise would be unethical.
 While a party can choose to give up his or her right to counsel, that party will have to sign a written waiver to this effect.
 In most cases, both parties in a dissolution are represented by an attorney.